Real-Time-Kodi/PiBAN/README.md

 ### Todo
  * Add support to a single-board computer with a SATA port like orange-pi.
  * Support ATA secure erase.
- * Lock SD card writes to prevent SD card corruption when the PI is unplugged.